Throughout life, we all encounter many viruses and bacteria.

 - avoid emptying cat litter trays while you're pregnant

-- if nobody else can empty the litter tray, use disposable rubber gloves – trays should be cleaned daily and filled with boiling water for 5 minutes
+- if nobody else can empty the litter tray, use disposable rubber gloves – trays should be cleaned daily

 - avoid close contact with sick cats

 - even if you do not have a cat, wear gloves if gardening in case the soil is contaminated with faeces